rob-myers/rob-myers.github.io/docs/plan.md

 ## Plan

-- labels -> small boxes
 - compute geomorph nav poly
-- finish sub-symbols for geomorph 301
 - remove GeomorphTest1
 - rename GeomorphTest2 as GeomorphDemo
+- finish sub-symbols for geomorph 301
 - use in `PanZoomDemo`
 - tidy `PanZoom` and update CodeSandbox